How to identify, report elder abuse and neglect, and raise awareness to end these tragic cases

 Know the symptoms of abuse: Bedsores, bruises, or chafing could indicate that your loved one is being restrained to a bed or wheelchair, or otherwise physically abused.
 If he or she has recently lost weight, malnutrition or dehydration could be at play, while poor hygiene is also an indicator of possible abuse.
 Watch, too, for changes in the person’s mood; if they seem depressed, anxious, agitated, or listless, see if you can discover why.
 In short, any changes to an elder’s behavior, disposition or physical condition could be cause for concern.

 If you suspect something, say something: If you do detect signs of abuse, document them.
 Take pictures of bruises or injuries, get a statement from the victim or any witnesses, and keep a log of any suspicious behavior or circumstances.
-You can then address your concerns with the manager or director of the long-term care facility or home care provider; if they do not take action, contact the police or an elder abuse attorney.
+You can then address your concerns with the manager or director of the long-term care facility or home care provider; if they do not take action, seek legal help for elder abuse by contacting the police or an elder abuse attorney.

 Spread the word with social media: There really is no better way to get the word out and foster awareness than through social platforms.
 Share informational articles and use the hashtag #WEAAD.